pnp/blog/content/post/getting-started-with-sharepoint-s-custom-view-formatting.md

 use a slightly different format: `[$InternalColumnName]`.
 In our list, we have a handful of columns including a *Member* lookup column.
 If we want to reference that field, we'd use `[$Member]`.
-Even if we change the display name from \"Member\" to \"Hero\", our variable would still be `[$Member]`.
+Even if we change the display name from "Member" to "Hero", our variable would still be `[$Member]`.
 And, since *Member* is a lookup column, if we want to show the display name of the user, we need to use the *title* property.
 We'd do that in the following way `[$Member.title]`.